jmleroy/forest-symfony/README.md

 The following command will send the map of your database structure to ForestAdmin.
 Every time you need to update the structure, you will need to run this command again.
-(WiP: should be triggered every time you do a doctrine:schema:update)

 ```
 $ php app/console forest:postmap